-How to Find Someone Who Moved With No Forwarding Address
+How to Find Someone’s New Address After a Move With No Forwarding Order

 Someone relocated, left no forwarding order, and the only address you have is now a dead end.
 Mail comes back, calls go nowhere, and the post office will not hand out where they went.
 This is one of the most common locate problems we solve, and the good news is that a move does not erase a person.
 It just changes which records point to them.
 This guide explains why USPS mail forwarding is a temporary courtesy and not a locate tool, why the address you have went stale, and how a current address is rebuilt from public records after a move so you can reach the person again, lawfully and for a legitimate purpose.